The Poison of ResentmentBy Dr. Margaret Paul

 December 31, 2006

-Resentment and blame are poisons to the soul.
-They are far more harmful to you than to anyone else.
-In this article, discover the causes of resentment and how to open to the truth that heals anger and resentment.
+Resentment and blame are poisons to the soul - far more harmful to you than to anyone else.
+Discover the causes and how to heal anger, blame and resentment.

 Resentment and blame are poisons to the soul.
 They are far more harmful to you than to anyone else.
-Our ego/wounded self believes that if we blame and resent someone, we can somehow have control over that person or over the outcome of things.
+Our ego wounded self believes that if we blame and resent someone, we can somehow have control over that person or over the outcome of things, or over not feeling the heartbreak, grief and helplessness over the situation.
 But what the resentment really does is pull us into the darkness of seeing ourselves as a victim.

 It's very helpful to think of resentment as poisoning yourself while expecting the other to somehow be hurt by it.
 If you can think of anger, blame and resentment as poisons to the soul, perhaps this will make it easier to release these dark feelings.

 Anger, blame and resentment are the result of your thoughts and beliefs...

 For example, if you have the thought, as Susan could have had, "God is punishing me," you will likely see yourself as a victim and feel angry and resentful.
 But having this thought or belief does not make it a reality.
 The resulting resentment is actually your inner guidance's way of letting you know that you are off track in your thinking.
 Thoughts that cause anger, fear, and resentment are thoughts that are being made up by the wounded self.
 They are not based on truth.
 The truth never causes these feelings.
 The truth can certainly cause heartbreak, helplessness and grief, such as the reality that Susan's son is gone.
 But anger and resentment are not the same as heartbreak and grief.
 Anger and resentment are the result of blaming someone or something.